Memorization to Generalization: Emergence of Diffusion Models from Associative Memory: Memorization-to-Generalization Transition

-\textbf{Selection of Threshold Values $\delta_m$ and $\delta_s$}.
-The detection thresholds, $\delta_m$ and $\delta_s$, were set based on the chosen distance metric $d(\cdot, \cdot)$ and visual inspection of the distance histograms for bimodality as mentioned in \Cref{sec:detection-metrics} of the main text.
-Moreover, these thresholds were chosen to reflect the varying visual complexity and feature richness of the datasets, and their values for each dataset are shown in \Cref{tab:thresholds}.
-For CIFAR10, we utilized the histograms obtained at $K = 7310$, which demonstrate strong bimodality shape, to tune our threshold values to minimize the number of spurious samples classified as memorized samples and vice versa, via manual inspection.
-For manual inspection, a general rule we followed --- it is better to have more false positives in the generalized set than the memorized set since spurious samples can be seen as early-generalized samples.
-Thus, we observe the least-$5$ spurious samples and ensure that they do not resemble memorized samples.
-We performed the same process for memorized samples.
-The entire process is then repeated for the other three datasets.
-We utilized $K = 4896$ for LSUN-CHURCH, $K = 21379$ for MNIST, and $K = 7724$ for FASHION-MNIST to select $\delta_m$ and $\delta_s$.
-For more details on the selected histograms, please refer to Figs. (\ref{fig:cifar10-hist}), (\ref{fig:mnist-hist-figure}), (\ref{fig:church-hist-figure}), and (\ref{fig:fmnist-hist-figure}).
+The detection thresholds, $\delta_m$ and $\delta_s$, were set based on the chosen distance metric $d(\cdot, \cdot)$ and visual inspection of the distance histograms for bimodality as mentioned in Sec.
+(4).
+Moreover, these thresholds were chosen to reflect the varying visual complexity and feature richness of the datasets, and their values for each dataset are shown in Table (\ref{tab:thresholds}).
+Specifically, for each training data size $K$ of each dataset, we manually inspected the bimodality of the olive and gray histograms to select $\delta_m$ and $\delta_s$.
+Moreover, to better tune these thresholds at each $K$, we manually inspected the least $5$ spurious samples, ensuring that they do not resemble memorized samples, while doing the same for memorized samples.
+If the resemblance of one set to another is too strong, we decreased the corresponding threshold.
+Please refer to Figs.~(\ref{fig:church-hist-figure})-(\ref{fig:mnist-hist-figure}) below and \cref{fig:cifar10-hist} in the main text for examples of the histograms.
+Please note that the bimodality of the gray histograms in FASHION-MNIST might not be significant, but it is enough to select their respective $\delta_s$.